ecphp/linux-workstation/README.md

 sudo apt update && sudo apt install git ansible
 ```

-Then, execute the playbook using the following command:
+Then, clone this repository, cd into ```linux-workstation``` and execute the playbook using the following command:

 ```
 ansible-playbook -i hosts.localhost site.yml --ask-become-pass